AlexGustafsson/word-frequencies/README.md

 There are scripts to fetch data from Wikipedia articles, Gutenberg books as well as other regional sources.

-The `scripts/processing/compile` script can be used to download and compile large text files for a language as well as a frequency map.
+The scripts in `scripts/processing` can be used to download and compile large text files for a language as well as a frequency map.

 The `scripts/ai/test_ai` and `scripts/ai/train_ai` scripts can be used to train a MLE model using NLTK to predict the likelihood of a specific word being in a sentence, as well as generating new sentences.

 ### Available data

 As of now, this repository contains data for the Swedish and English language.
+No data is available within the repository itself since v1.0.0.
+Instead, releases are made containing the data.

 #### Swedish

-The Swedish words file was compiled by [almgru](https://github.com/almgru): https://github.com/almgru/svenska-ord.txt.
-The words are compiled from the Swedish Academy Dictionary.
-Some edits have been made to remove word endings and combined words with spaces in them, such as `lägga till` -> `lägga` and `till`.

 The word frequencies were compiled by using the compilation script in this repository.
-In total, there were 981 Wikipedia articles scraped and 150 000 unique words collected.

 #### English

 The word frequencies were compiled by using the compilation script in this repository.
-In total, there were 990 Wikipedia articles scraped and 122 000 unique words collected.

 ### Contributing